 In my final year of high school, I applied for a scholarship through BOSIA to continue my studies to become an interpreter.
 Thanks to the Special Needs Committee, headed by Dale Spoor, I received a scholarship that helped me pay for my university fees.
 When I finished my studies, I always told myself that I would help people who have the same disabilities that I have.
-I started working in 2016 as a sign language interpreter for five deaf high school students in Altagracia, all of which will enter into their third year of high school.
+I started working in 2016 as a sign language interpreter for five deaf high school students in Altagracia.
+(They graduated in December 2020!)

 My favorite part of my job is when I joke around and chat with the students during their recess.
 I also enjoy when the students get to make handicrafts or make some sketches in their natural sciences classes.
 I like how well the students behave in class; they always respect their teachers and classmates.
 In their physical education class, I have a lot of fun because I get to participate in the exercises and games alongside the students, both hearing and deaf.

-I have never visited Bainbridge but hope to one day be able to!
+I have never visited Bainbridge but hope to do so one day!

 Special Needs Coordinator: Francisco Hernandez

-My name is Francisco Antonio Hernandez, I have a degree in Diplomacy and Political Science, and I am completely blind.
-I first became involved in BOSIA when Jonathan Roise, who was the Coordinator for the organization Si a la Vida at the time, introduced me to Kim Esterberg during the 20th anniversary celebration of BOSIA.
+I have a degree in Diplomacy and Political Science, and I am completely blind.
+I first became involved in BOSIA when Jonathan Roise, who was the coordinator for the organization Si a la Vida at the time, introduced me to Kim Esterberg during the 20th anniversary celebration of BOSIA.
 We shared a conversation, which resulted in the first time that I was introduced to a Braille typewriter.

 I visited Bainbridge in 2016 during the 30th anniversary to commemorate the sisterhood between the two islands.
-My favorite part of my job is proposing new ideas, and in my free time I enjoy reading.
+My favorite part of my job is proposing new ideas.
+In my free time, I enjoy reading.

 Sexual Abuse Psychologist: Karla Varela

-I received a scholarship from BOSIA, finishing my degree in 2007.
+I received a scholarship from BOSIA and finished my degree in 2007.
 In 2014, I earned a specialization in helping survivors and victims of sexual abuse and child abuse.

-I travelled to Bainbridge with a delegation of Ometepinos in 2001.
+I traveled to Bainbridge with a delegation of Ometepinos in 2001.

-I work in a program with BOSIA to prevent child abuse, which is a taboo topic for the people that live in this region.
-It’s a very interesting and important program for the people of Ometepe, and has reached the entire island.
+I work in a program with BOSIA to prevent child abuse, which is a taboo topic for people in this region.
+It’s a very interesting and important program for the people of Ometepe and has reached the entire island.
 I work in two areas: health and education.
-I work to raise awareness among doctors, nurses, and medical brigade members throughout all of Ometepe.
+I work to raise awareness among doctors, nurses,and medical brigade members throughout all of Ometepe.

-I hold group therapy sessions with survivors of sexual and child abuse, attending to a variety of abuse cases.
+I hold group therapy sessions with survivors of sexual and child abuse, and attend to a variety of abuse cases.

 In terms of education, I work to raise awareness and prevention of sexual abuse.
 One way of involving high school students in this topic is through art projects that relate to sexual abuse, and having the students share them with students from other schools.